Ken Chan (Filipino actor): 2011–2016: Breakthrough

-2017–present: Career resurgence
+2017–2024: Career resurgence

 Chan's fame has skyrocketed when he portrayed Yuan Lee in Meant to Be, Joshua Lazaro, a doctor in The Cure and Robert "Boyet" Mariano, a young man with mild intellectual disability in My Special Tatay.

 On January 8, 2019, he signed a recording contract with GMA Music.

 He later reunites with his My Special Tatay leading lady, Rita Daniela in rom-com One of the Baes (2019), and Ang Dalawang Ikaw (2021), where he portrayed a man living with dissociative identity disorder named Nelson Sarmiento.

-Chan also became the co-host of singing competition The Clash from its second season until its fourth season, and is currently serving as one of the main hosts and performers in variety show All-Out Sundays.
+Chan also became the co-host of the singing competition The Clash from its second season until its fourth season, and is currently serving as one of the main hosts and performers in variety show All-Out Sundays.

+In 2022, Chan portrayed the role of Richard Lim in Her Big Boss, the second installment of Mano Po Legacy.
+Later in 2023, Chan is reunited with My Special Tatay co-star Jillian Ward, as he joined Abot-Kamay na Pangarap, with portraying the role of Dr. Lyndon Javier.

 Business

-Chan opened a first ever all-year-round Christmas-themed café called Café Claus on December 27, 2021, two days after the Christmas day.
+Chan opened a first ever all-year-round Christmas-themed café called Café Claus in Tandang Sora, Quezon City on December 27, 2021, two days after the Christmas Day.
+The second branch at Promenade Greenhills opened in March 2022 with his business partners with Ryan Kolton and his brother Mark Chan as CEO and COO, respectively.
+It has several outlets in Luzon.
+In October 2024, Chan implemented a shutdown of Café Claus, which had three remaining branches due to insolvency.

+In July 2024, Chan opened his 7th restaurant, "Deer Claus Steakhouse and Restaurant", on Timog Avenue, Quezon City, the second branch, while the first, in Balanga, and in Lipa, Batangas soon.

+Legal issues

+Chan, along with seven others, is facing a syndicated estafa complaint in connection with an alleged investment dispute involving a restaurant business.
+The complaint was filed by a businessman, who claims to have invested ₱14 million in the venture.
+Authorities attempted to serve a second arrest warrant related to the case in November 2024, following the first warrant which was reportedly executed in September.
+The actor remains at large.